Properties of water: Electrical conductivity

-Pure water containing no exogenous ions is an excellent electronic insulator, but not even "deionized" water is completely free of ions.
+Pure water containing no exogenous ions is an excellent electrical insulator, but not even "deionized" water is completely free of ions.
 Water undergoes autoionization in the liquid state when two water molecules form one hydroxide anion (OH^{−}) and one hydronium cation (H_{3}O^{+}).
-Because of autoionization, at ambient temperatures pure liquid water has a similar intrinsic charge carrier concentration to the semiconductor germanium and an intrinsic charge carrier concentration three orders of magnitude greater than the semiconductor silicon, hence, based on charge carrier concentration, water can not be considered to be a completely dielectric material or electrical insulator but to be a limited conductor of ionic charge.
+Because of autoionization, at ambient temperatures pure liquid water has a similar intrinsic charge carrier concentration to the semiconductor germanium and an intrinsic charge carrier concentration three orders of magnitude greater than the semiconductor silicon, hence, based on charge carrier concentration, water cannot be considered to be a completely dielectric material or electrical insulator but to be a limited conductor of ionic charge.

 Because water is such a good solvent, it almost always has some solute dissolved in it, often a salt.
 If water has even a tiny amount of such an impurity, then the ions can carry charges back and forth, allowing the water to conduct electricity far more readily.

-It is known that the theoretical maximum electrical resistivity for water is approximately 18.2 MΩ·cm (182 kΩ·m) at 25 °C. This figure agrees well with what is typically seen on reverse osmosis, ultra-filtered and deionized ultra-pure water systems used, for instance, in semiconductor manufacturing plants.
+It is known that the theoretical maximum electrical resistivity for water is approximately 18.2 MΩ·cm (182 kΩ·m) at 25 °C. This figure agrees well with what is typically seen on reverse osmosis, ultra-filtered, and deionized ultra-pure water used, for example, in semiconductor manufacturing plants.
 A salt or acid contaminant level exceeding even 100 parts per trillion (ppt) in otherwise ultra-pure water begins to noticeably lower its resistivity by up to several kΩ·m.

 In pure water, sensitive equipment can detect a very slight electrical conductivity of 0.05501 ± 0.0001 μS/cm at 25.00 °C. Water can also be electrolyzed into oxygen and hydrogen gases but in the absence of dissolved ions this is a very slow process, as very little current is conducted.
-In ice, the primary charge carriers are protons (see proton conductor).
+In ice, the primary charge carriers are protons (see Proton conductor).
 Ice was previously thought to have a small but measurable conductivity of 1×10^-10 S/cm, but this conductivity is now thought to be almost entirely from surface defects, and without those, ice is an insulator with an immeasurably small conductivity.